Aleksandur21/Aleksandur21/README.md

- ## Hi, I'm Aleksandur!
+# Hi, I'm Aleksandur! 👋

 I'm a student of Information Technologies in Industry at Technical University of Sofia.

- ##👨‍💻About Me
+## 👨‍💻 About Me

- -Studying Information Technologies in Industry at Technical University of Sofia -Interested in programming and software development -Working with Python and C
+- Studying Information Technologies in Industry at Technical University of Sofia
+- Interested in programming and software development
+- Working with Python and C
- -Constantly learning and improving my skills
+- Constantly learning and improving my skills
- -Enjoy solving technical challenges and building projects
+- Enjoy solving technical challenges and building projects

- ##🛠️Technologies & Tools
+## 🛠️ Technologies & Tools

- -Python
- -C
+- Python
+- C

- ##📈Currently Learning
+## 📚 Currently Learning

- -Object-Oriented Programming
+- Object-Oriented Programming
- -Algorithms and Data Structures
+- Algorithms and Data Structures
- -Software Development
+- Software Development

- ##📫Contact
+## 📫 Contact

- -Email: Sasho.2kl@gmail.com
+- Email: Sasho.2kl@gmail.com